NEST-Protocol/NEST-Docs/README.md

 # Guide
 ## Set Up Your Local Environment
 This guide describes how to set up your environment using a specific toolset: Node.js + npm + hardhat.
-It also shows you how to install the NEST contracts, which are required for the contract examples in the NEST Docs guides.
+It also shows you how to use the NEST contracts, which are required for the contract examples in the NEST Docs guides.

 ## Create a Node.js Project
 1. Download and install Node.js and npm.